American missionary in 'unlawful medical practice' suit after babies died in Uganda

 The suit, which was filed in January and provided to CNN by WPI, alleges that Bach and SHC "have unlawfully practiced medicine and offered medical services to unsuspecting vulnerable children."
 Bach is not a medical professional; she is the founder of SHC, which describes itself as a religious nonprofit.

-In 2018, Bach was interviewed about her organization by two local TV stations in Virginia in 2018, CNN affiliates WSET and WSLS.
+Bach was interviewed about her organization by two local TV stations in Virginia in 2017, CNN affiliates WSET and WSLS.
 "Our focus is malnutrition," she told WSLS at the time, "We do preventative care programs and also treatment services."

 'A God-given vision'